bet4a/d3wiki/Transitions.md

 Remove the selected elements at the end of a transition.
 If a newer transition is scheduled on any of the selected elements, these elements will not be removed; however, the "end" event will still be dispatched.

+To stop a transition already in progress, use [selection#interrupt](https://github.com/mbostock/d3/wiki/Selections#interrupt).

 ### Subtransitions

 Transitions may be derived from existing transitions, in a similar manner to subselections.
 Subtransitions inherit easing, duration and delay from the parent transition.